elexis/elexis.github.com/en/contributing.md

 improvements, where several hunderds bugs per year (since 2011) are tracked, classified and resolved.

-Users and developpers using the free Elexis, may post their problems github [issue tracker](https://github.com/elexis/elexis/issues) or directly in the core/base repository, where the problem is rooted.
+Users and developers using the free Elexis, may post their problems github [issue tracker](https://github.com/elexis/elexis/issues) or directly in the core/base repository, where the problem is rooted.